fh: the FlakeHub CLI

 Search

-You can search publicly listed flakes using the fh search
+You can search publicly listed flakes using the fh search command and passing in a search query.

 Here’s an example: